top of page

 Small intimate group of travellers pauses on the iconic blue steps during their leisurely exploration of Chefchaouen, Morocco.

-Picture this.
-You are in Morocco, standing in the middle of a centuries-old souk.
+Picture this: You are in Morocco, standing in the middle of a centuries-old souk.
 The light is extraordinary.
-The smell of spices is thick in the air.
-Somewhere behind you, a guide with a flag is trying to keep 40 people together while half the group cannot hear what is being said and the other half have wandered into a carpet shop.
+The smell of spices fills the air.
+Behind you, a guide with a flag is trying to keep 40 people together.
+Half the group cannot hear what is being said, while the other half has wandered into a carpet shop.

-Now picture the same souk with a group of twelve.
+Now, imagine the same souk with a group of twelve.
 The guide pauses, notices your curiosity about a particular spice vendor, and makes an introduction.
-Within minutes you are being offered mint tea and hearing the story of a family business that has been in the same spot for four generations.
+Within minutes, you are offered mint tea and hear the story of a family business that has been in the same spot for four generations.

-That is the difference between large group travel and small group travel.
-And once you have experienced the latter, it is very difficult to go back.
+This is the difference between large group travel and small group travel.
+Once you experience the latter, it is hard to go back.

 1. You Actually Experience the Destination — Not Just Its Surface